DougReeder/aframe-shader-buildings/README.md

 * ySections: # stories in the tier.
 Add up to about 0.4 to give a tier some attic space.

+### rotation
+Buildings should only be rotated in 90-degree increments.

 Development
 ---